 Currently dwelling in Falkirk, Danielle is a media and communications graduate and a freelance writer specialising in music.
 She escapes to the likes of Edinburgh and Glasgow for new bands and sounds.
 Always happy to chat with anyone about music but make sure you catch her after the second morning coffee.

-Currently we have vacancies for an editor of Photography.
+Currently we have vacancies for editors of Photography and Audiovisual as well as a Social Media Collator.
 Columnists with energy to spare are also welcome.